dataronio/CarND-Behavioral_Cloning-P3/writeup_report.md

 ![alt text][image2]

-In the following we see (top to bottom images) the Hue, Saturation, and Value channel separately for this image.
+In the following we see (left to right, bottom images) the Hue, Saturation, and Value channel separately for this image.

 ![alt text][image3]
 ![alt text][image4]